sinful-asura/mini-shop/README.md

 To run this project locally, you need to have `.NET Core 6` installed, and also `SQLLocalDB` for database.

-To create a new database, use `sqllocaldb create MiniShop` command.
+To create a new database, use `sqllocaldb create ElfakDB` command, followed by a `sqllocaldb start ElfakDB`, or run `make init_db` if you have linux `make` function in your path.